No Shelter: Music video

 Interspersed throughout is a montage depicting the Scottsboro Boys and the impending execution and death by electric chair of Sacco and Vanzetti, both historical examples of unfair trials.
 Tom Morello's Fender Telecaster guitar can be seen sporting communist references such as the Peruvian 'Sendero Luminoso' or Shining Path in Spanish.

 References to popular culture

 The song contains multiple references to popular culture, criticizing corporate advertising and capitalism.
 It mentions numerous products, films, brands, and other topics.
 Among them are Steven Spielberg, Amistad, the VCR, Fourth Reich, Americana, Coca-Cola, Rambo, Nike, and the aforementioned Godzilla series.
-This branding has resulted in the complete video being removed from some markets on YouTube due to threatened legal action by some of those brands.